 Nature says it’s not possible.

-The most popular example of how matter changes its state without actually disappearing would be something “simple” like water circulation.
+The most popular example of how matter changes its state without actually disappearing would be the cycle of water.

-Why am I saying this?
-Because in the video above Dr. Layne Norton said that fat loss is not a mathematical equation.
+In the video above, Dr. Layne Norton says that fat loss is not a mathematical equation.
 In my experience, however, it’s exactly that – a mathematical equation.
-You have to be consuming less calories than what you burn so that your body is forced to use stored body fat as fuel.
+You have to consume fewer calories than you burn if you want to lose weight.

-Regardless of who you are, the only way to lose fat is to somehow create a caloric deficit.
-This can happen through different ways – dieting, tons of exercising, drugs…etc. In this case it does not matter.
-What’s certain is that caloric deficit must be present.
+Regardless of who you are, the only way to lose fat is to create a caloric deficit.
 You can’t cheat nature.

-In the video Layne Norton talks about people who have damaged metabolisms because of overly restricted diets.
-I can see extreme dieting being unhealthy, but concluding that the metabolism of the individual shuts down to the point where 800-900 calories cause weight gain, sometimes even with additional cardio, seems a little insulting to the population over 10 years of age.
-There’s no way not to lose fat on similar training and nutrition regimen.
+Extreme dieting is unhealthy, but concluding that the human metabolism shuts down to the point where 800-900 calories cause weight gain, sometimes even with additional cardio, seems a little insulting to the population over 10 years of age.
+It’s impossible not to lose fat on a similar regime.

-Even if you wanted to, you can’t be gaining weight in the form of fat when you are only eating 800-900 calories a day unless you are a very, very, very small person with very, very, very, very low physical activity.
-For the majority of the population this is not the case at all.
+Even if you wanted to, you can’t gain weight in the form of fat when you are only eating 800-900 calories a day unless you are a house cat.
 Even small women will lose weight on 800 calories.
-Lots of it.

-There’s enough evidence showing that people on low calories lose tons of weight.
-I don’t think I need to put horror pics in your head, but there has been sufficient amount of examples throughout the history of the human race which reveal exactly that.
-Unfortunately, this trend continues until this very day.
+There’s enough evidence showing that people on low calories lose weight.
+There has been a sufficient amount of examples throughout the history of the human race which reveal exactly that.
+Unfortunately, this trend continues to this very day.

-I have followed my fair share of low calorie diets.
+I have followed my fair share of low-calorie diets.
 Actually, I spent the last 8 weeks dieting, which is what shifted my attention to Layne Norton’s video.
-I lost about 9 kilos or 19 lbs in those 8 weeks, but some of the weight must be water.
-Anyway, the mathematical equation worked for me.
-I simply reduced my meals to 1-2 and started dropping weight week by week.
-My calorie intake was pretty low – less than 1500 calories most of the time.
-In those 8 weeks, I never experienced impossible phenomenons such as “gaining fat” in a caloric deficit.
+I lost about 9 kilos or 19lbs in those 8 weeks.

 It’s just no practical…

 I don’t see how the metabolic damage theory can be true.
-I don’t think there are naturals laws that would allow the extreme form described by Dr. Layne Norton.
+I don’t think there are naturals laws that would allow the extreme form described by Dr. Layne Norton to exist.